User Guide#

 Feature Overview#

 For a complete and detailed description of the functionality provided in WOMBAT, it is recommended to read the API documentation.
-However, that is quite a task, so below is a short listing of the core functionality that WOMBAT can provide.
+However, that is quite a task, so below is a shortlist of the core functionality that WOMBAT can provide.

 Post Processing and the Simulation API#

-• The Metrics class provides a straightfoward interface for computing a wide variety of operational summary statistics from performance to wind power plant financials.
+• The Metrics class provides a straightforward interface for computing a wide variety of operational summary statistics from performance to wind power plant financials.

 Environmental Considerations#